My Udemy coursesJohn Bandler’s courses at Udemy on Law, Cyberlaw, Cybersecurity, Privacy, Policies, Learning

 1. Introduction to Law

 It is about 27 lectures, for a total of almost four hours, with an outline handout and links to resources on my site.
-I continually update it.
+I update it periodically.

 2. CIPP/US for law students and lawyers

-This course is for lawyers and law students to learn about privacy and prepare for the CIPP/US exam.
+For lawyers and law students to learn about privacy and prepare for the CIPP/US exam.
 Its about 27 lectures and just over 7 hours.
 It includes an outline handout and links to my site and helpful IAPP materials.
 I aim to keep it updated.
+Non-lawyers are taking it too.

 3. How to learn, study, take an exam, write, and research